-The selection of operations will be carried out in accordance to Article 39 of Commission Implementing Regulation (EU) No 447/2014 following a standardised assessment procedure.
+The selection of operations will be carried out in line with Article 39 of Regulation (EU) No 447/2014 following a standardised assessment procedure.
 The methodological framework for the selection of operations includes eligibility check and quality assessment.
-In case of regular calls for proposals, the quality assessment will consist of 3 sets of predefined criteria: relevance, operational and sustainability criteria.
+In case of regular calls for proposals, the quality assessment will consist of 3 sets of predefined criteria: